 valueType_guess

 Whether the output should include a more accurate valueType that could be applied to the dataset.
-FALSE by default.
+TRUE by default.

 taxonomy